Over 80 lawmakers call on Biden to cancel up to $50,000 in debt per student

-WASHINGTON (NEXSTAR) – Many Democrats are calling for action on student debt, with some looking to President Biden and others introducing legislation themselves.
+WASHINGTON (NEXSTAR) — Many Democrats are calling for action on student debt, with some looking to President Joe Biden for help and others introducing legislation themselves.

-On Wednesday a group of 80 progressive lawmakers sent a letter to President Biden, asking him to cancel up to $50,000 of student debt per borrower.
+A group of 80 progressive lawmakers sent a letter Wednesday to Biden, asking him to cancel up to $50,000 of student debt per borrower.
 Senator Sherrod Brown (D-Ohio) is part of that push.

 “We’re still looking at administrative options, but Congress can also send the president a bill that would provide $10,000 in debt relief, and he’d be happy to sign that bill,” White House Press Secretary Jen Psaki said.
 Meanwhile, many lawmakers aren’t holding their breath.